shred/acme4j/README.md

 This _acme4j_ v1 branch is not actively maintained any more.
 It will only get bugfixes and security updates, but no new features.
 As soon as _Let's Encrypt_ officially ends its ACME v1 support, work on this branch will be stopped.

-## Important

-In order to connect to the _Let's Encrypt_ servers, _acme4j_ has used a local truststore containing their SSL certificate.
-Native support of IdenTrust certificates was added to Java 8u101 in July 2016.
-Since then, the local truststore was not necessary any more.
-It has been disabled in _acme4j_ v0.12.

-**If you are still using _acme4j_ < v0.12, you must update to a later version!** The certificate in the local truststore expires in June 2018 (or maybe earlier, at the discretion of _Let's Encrypt_).
-After that, older _acme4j_ versions will not be able to connect to the _Let's Encrypt_ servers any more.

 ## Features

 * Supports the "ACME v1" protocol that is used by _Let's Encrypt_